wunderwuzzi23/KoiPhish/README.md

-# KoiPhish - the phishing proxy
+# KoiPhish - The Phishing Proxy

 A proxy to run effective phishing sites for adverserial emulation.